Delivering your news, mindfully

 Voice & Tone Guidelines

 While the initial prototype focused on layout and feature functionality, I refined MindFull's language strategy after user research revealed specific emotional needs.
-The framework focuses on three guiding principles:

-Clarity, Care, and Agency
+The framework focuses on the three guiding principles: Clarity, Care, and Agency

 The following content decisions evolved from my research insights to better align with user needs for agency, clarity, and emotional safety.
 These examples show how I applied my core principle—helping users feel in control of their media experience—across different interface elements.
 (Click table to view)